pourquoi/cataclop/README.md

 ```
 docker exec -it cataclop_app pipenv run python manage.py shell_plus --notebook
 ```
-click on the output link to access the jupyter notebooks
+open the output link in your navigator to access the jupyter notebooks

 open the *exploration* notebook to get an overview of the data open the *onboarding* notebook for a quick start on creating models